Opsio - Cloud and AI Solutions

 • Optical Character Recognition (OCR): Converting text in images to machine-readable text

-• 3D Computer Vision: Extracting three-dimensional information from 2D images
+• 3D Automated vision: Extracting three-dimensional information from 2D images

-• These technologies work together to enable computer vision systems to interpret visual data with increasing accuracy and sophistication.
+These technologies work together to enable visual AI systems to interpret visual data with increasing accuracy and sophistication.

 Machine learning is a broader field of artificial intelligence focused on developing algorithms and statistical models that enable computers to perform tasks without explicit programming.
 Instead, these systems learn from data, identifying patterns and making decisions with minimal human intervention.